 1 This requirement may be satisfied by possessing an associate degree in a CTE subject area that meets the NYS learning standards in Career and Occupational Studies (CDOS).
 The associate degree program must include at least 30 semester hours in the occupational subject to be taught.
 Competency in the content core may also be verified using the written and performance (experienced worker) examinations of the National Occupational Competency Testing Institute (NOCTI), or by any other approved state or national licensing examination.
-Credit through examination or occupational license is awarded only upon completion of at least 15 credits within both the general and pedagogical cores.
+Prospective students expecting to meet the content requirement through occupational competency testing are advised to check with the department chair prior to admission to confirm that a test is available in their specific CTE subject areas.
+Credit through examination or occupational license is awarded only upon completion of all other degree requirements.